jimburton/scrabble/chapters/Chapter8.md

 to use, protocols that determine robust communication between remote components of an application, and so on.

-It is sometimes said that the main things a preson needs to be a good programmer are the capacity to jump eaily between levels of abstraction and the ability to keep the requirements of the different levels in their head simultaneously.
+It is sometimes said that the main things a person needs to be a good programmer are the capacity to jump eaily between levels of abstraction and the ability to keep the requirements of the different levels in their head simultaneously.